theeccentriccoder01/TextTangle/README.md

 ## A JavaScript-based advanced feature-rich wordle

-TextTangle is an engaging web-based word guessing game inspired by popular daily word challenges like Wordle.
-It provides a seamless and interactive experience for guessing a secret word, complete with a sleek, animated interface and robust features.
+TextTangle is an advanced Wordle which provides a seamless and interactive experience for guessing a secret word, complete with a sleek, animated interface and robust features.
 Test your vocabulary and deduction skills as you try to unravel the hidden word within a set number of chances\!

 ## ✨ Features